What SoftBank really wants

 Still, even as SoftBank barrels forward — Vision Fund has so far deployed $20 billion, including investments in U.S. chipmaker Nvidia and the coworking juggernaut WeWork — questions over its pacing and strategy remain.

-Last week, at an small event hosted by this editor in San Francisco, venture capitalist Megan Quinn of Spark Capital acknowledged that there’ve been times when a company is talking with firms like hers about a sub-$100 million round, and SoftBank has entered the picture “and is like, here’s $200 million!”
+Last week, at a small event hosted by this editor in San Francisco, venture capitalist Megan Quinn of Spark Capital acknowledged that there’ve been times when a company is talking with firms like hers about a sub-$100 million round, and SoftBank has entered the picture “and is like, here’s $200 million!”

-Quinn compared the deals to “baby buyouts” saying that SoftBank is buying more of its portfolio companies than do traditional investors, sometimes because “SoftBank has been able to convince them that something that looks like a baby buyout is actually the right round for them.”
-Other times, she added, “the company has not been able to raise from traditional Series C investors, so they’re looking for something more meaningful — someone with more ownership opportunity.”
+Quinn likened the deals to “baby buyouts,” saying that SoftBank is buying more of its portfolio companies than do traditional investors, sometimes because “SoftBank has been able to convince them that something that looks like a baby buyout is actually the right round for them.”

+Other times, she added, “the company [that’s fundraising] has not been able to raise from traditional Series C investors, so they’re looking for something more meaningful — someone with more ownership opportunity.”

 Asked about these comments, one source close to the Vision Fund tells us, “If you can show [SoftBank] where it can invest $10 million and make a billion, who is going to say no?
 But how many opportunities are out there like that?
 If you think about size of the fund and you think about what’s going to move the needle, then it’s fair to say [its team] has to invest a few hundred million in something.
 Otherwise, it’s not worthwhile.”

-Some say that no matter what SoftBank’s aim is — be it to produce venture or instead private-equity-like returns — pouring so much money into tech over the fund’s relatively short life span is a strategy that’s difficult to grasp.
+Some say that no matter what SoftBank’s aim — whether to produce venture- or instead private-equity-like returns — pouring so much money into tech over a relatively short period is a strategy that’s difficult to grasp.

 Speaking alongside Quinn at the same gathering, investor Jules Maltz of Institutional Venture Partners meanwhile questioned SoftBank’s math, saying it “has some challenges.